-Proposals Map
+Policies Map

-The adoption of the City Plan part 1 will lead to changes to the proposals (2005) through new allocations, changes to boundaries and deleted allocations.
-Changes to the proposals map are set out in a proposals map booklet.
+The adoption of the City Plan part 1 will lead to changes to the Local Plan proposals map (2005) through new allocations, changes to boundaries and deleted allocations.
+Changes to the proposals map are set out in a policies map booklet.